 St. Stephen’s Green was reopened to the public in 1877 by when Sir Arthur Edward Guinness, who pushed an act through parliament to make the space available for public use again, and also financed the park’s gardens and ponds.

 At first glance, St. Stephen’s Green just looks like any other city park.
-The nine hectare (22 acr) space features over 3.5 kilometers of pathways, beautifully landscaped gardens, a large lake, and more.
+The nine hectare (22 acre) space features over 3.5 kilometers of pathways, beautifully landscaped gardens, a large lake, and more.
 However, the significance of St. Stephen’s green is the role that it played in the history of Dublin.

 There are many monuments within the park that pay tribute to some of the significant events that took place in the park.
 One of these includes the Fusiliers’ Arch, which commemorates the 212 soldiers of the Royal Dublin Fusiliers who were killed fighting for the British in the Boers War.